 Comparing Monocots and Dicots with Coloring

-I made this simple worksheet for students to learn the differences between monocots and dicots.
 Plant biology is usually the last unit of the year, and students really have trouble focusing.
-Coloring is a nice way to relax, be creative, and maybe learn a thing or two.
+Coloring is a nice way to relax and be creative.
+I have several coloring worksheets for my biology and anatomy classes.

 In addition to this coloring, we do seed germination experiments using plastic bags and paper towels.
 Students can then compare how a bean grows (dicot) to how a corn plant (monocot) grows.